VatsalSy/RemindersSync/README.md

      - Clickable Obsidian link in notes
      - Due date (if specified)
      - Source file reference
+   - Completing a task in Reminders will mark it as completed in Obsidian

 2. **In Obsidian**:
+   - Tasks completed in Reminders are marked with `- [x]`
    - Creates `_AppleReminders.md` in your vault
    - Organizes tasks by reminder list
    - Includes due dates and notes